• g2 badge

 Wildcraft, for example, gave away a new product alongside a second one:

-Faguo is running this product giveaway campaign as a spin-to-win popup.
+Faguo runs this product giveaway campaign as a spin-to-win popup.
 The prize: a pair of expensive Faguo sneakers.

 If advertising your products with a giveaway sounds interesting: